Social Language Skills For Speech Therapy

 Adapting language can be especially difficult for some.
 When I say adapting language, I am referring to changing language (even grammar and vocabulary) when speaking with different people or speaking at different locations.

-- we talk differently to our friends than a doctor.
+- to our friends than a doctor.

 Following Social Rules

 Many children pick up on and learn social rules just by going through life.
 Some children need to be directly taught these rules.